 The operations of the Issuer[, the Guarantor] and [its/their respective] Subsidiaries are and have been conducted at all times in compliance with applicable financial record keeping and reporting requirements and money laundering statutes in the [jurisdiction of Issuer/Guarantor] and of all jurisdictions in which the Issuer, the Guarantor and their respective Subsidiaries conduct business, the rules and regulations thereunder and any related or similar rules, regulations or guidelines, issued, administered or enforced by any applicable governmental agency (collectively, “Money Laundering Laws”).]

-[NB – the Anti-Bribery, Sanctions and Money Laundering Laws provisions may be amended to reflect the requirements of the parties]

 3.16 United States Investment Company Act

 [The][Neither the] Issuer [nor the Guarantor is, or] [is not, and will not] as a result of any issue of Notes or the receipt or application of the proceeds thereof [will] be, an investment company as defined in the United States Investment Company Act of 1940.